 Before taking quinidine,

-• the following nonprescription products may interact with quinidine: cimetidine (Tagamet); sodium bicarbonate (Arm and Hammer Baking Soda, in Zegerid OTC).
+- the following nonprescription products may interact with quinidine: cimetidine and sodium bicarbonate.
 Be sure to let your doctor and pharmacist know that you are taking these medications before you start taking quinidine.
 Do not start any of these medications while taking quinidine without discussing with your healthcare provider.

 What special dietary instructions should I follow?

-Do not drink grapefruit juice while taking this medication.
+Do not eat large amount of grapefruit or drink grapefruit juice while taking this medication.
 Do not change the amount of salt in your diet without talking to your doctor.

 What should I do if I forget to take a dose?